Blaine Boyer: New York Mets

 Boyer signed a minor league contract with the New York Mets on January 21, 2011.
 The deal included an invitation to spring training.
 On April 10, 2011, Boyer was designated for assignment.

 Pittsburgh Pirates

 Boyer signed a minor league contract with the Pittsburgh Pirates on April 20, 2011.
 He was released on June 18.

-Return to St. Louis
+St. Louis Cardinals (second stint)

 Boyer signed a minor league contract with the St. Louis Cardinals on July 5, 2011.
 He was assigned to the Triple-A Memphis Redbirds.
 He was released on August 13, after allowing 26 runs in 16 innings for Memphis.

 Kansas City Royals

 Boyer retired from baseball in 2012.
 He returned to baseball the next year, when he signed a minor league contract with the Kansas City Royals on January 3, 2013.
 He was released in May.